UMCUGenetics/NanoFG/README.md

 # NanoFG
+Forked to add additional features for compatibility with Sniffles and GRCh38.
+See below original README
 ##### NanoFG integrates existing genomic tools and additonal code to provide an easy-to-use pipeline for the detection of fusion genes from Nanopore sequencing data

 ## INSTALL